enviodev/docs/docs/common-issues.md

 ## Using correct version of `Node.js`

-If you are using a version of Node.js that is v16 or older, please update to v18 or newer version.
+If you are using a version of Node.js that is v16 or older, please update to v18 or newer.

 ---